 - 1. Plan to arrive at least one hour before your performance time, and allow at least 90 minutes afterwards for unforeseen delays, the post-performance group photo, and time to pack your things.
 We also strongly encourage you to arrive early or stay late to watch other ensembles.
 This is a festival and we encourage the wonderful opportunities to listen to other groups!
 Parents are also welcome to join us! - 2.
-You are required to bring these items to the Festival: - Two original copies of scores for pieces which are not on the OBA festival syllabus make sure these scores have your school name on them! - Your ensemble's bio paper copy for our emcee to read.
+You are required to bring these items to the Festival: - Two original copies of scores for pieces which are not on the OBA festival syllabus make sure these scores have your school name on them! - Your ensemble's bio paper copy-will be provided to the adjudicators to read for context, but will not be read to the hall.
 One paragraph is fine! - Completed Student Leadership Award form paper copy - 3.
 We have returned to our original festival format with two warm-up rooms, one performance stage and two clinic rooms.
 HERE IS WHAT IT WILL LOOK LIKE ...

-8:40 am 9:00 am Warm-up Room A - School 1 Warm-up Room B - School 2 9:20 am PERFORMANCE STAGE - School 1 Warm-up Room A - School 3 9:40 am Clinic Room A - School 1 PERFORMANCE STAGE - School 2 Warm-up Room B - School 4 10:00 am PERFORMANCE STAGE - School 3 Warm-up Room A - School 5 Clinic Room A - School 1 remains Clinic Room B - School 2 10:20 am Clinic Room A - School 3 PERFORMANCE STAGE - School 4 Warm-up Room B - School 6 Clinic Room B - School 2 remains And so on
+8:40 am 9:00 am Warm-up Room A - School 1 Warm-up Room B - School 2 9:20 am PERFORMANCE STAGE - School 1 Warm-up Room A - School 3 9:40 am Clinic Room A - School 1 PERFORMANCE STAGE - School 2 Warm-up Room B - School 4 10:00 am PERFORMANCE STAGE - School 3 Warm-up Room A - School 5 Clinic Room A - School 1 remains Clinic Room B - School 2 10:20 am And so on Clinic Room A - School 3 PERFORMANCE STAGE - School 4 Warm-up Room B - School 6 Clinic Room B - School 2 remains

-4. We will help gather your band and lead you to your assigned warm-up room approximately 5 minutes ahead of your warm-up time.
+4. Our volunteers will help gather your band and lead you to your assigned warm-up room approximately five (5) minutes ahead of your warm-up time.
 We must maintain a tight schedule.
 Your warm-up time will begin as soon as the outgoing band leaves the warm-up room.

 - 5. Your allocated warm-up room time will occur in the time slot prior to your performance slot.
 Under ideal conditions, your warm-up time will be approximately 30 minutes.
-We will try to provide a five minute warning before your warm-up time is over.
-Please be ready to move your band to the stage immediately, when asked to do so.
-Your band will leave the warm-up room before the performing band is finished on stage, and will wait backstage silently for approximately 3 to 5 minutes while the previous band finishes their performance.
+We will try to provide a five-minute warning before your warm-up time is over.
+Be ready to move your band to the stage immediately, when asked to do so.
+Your band will leave the warm-up room before the performing band is finished on stage, and will wait backstage, silently, for approximately 3 to 5 minutes while the previous band finishes their performance.
 Your band will enter the stage as soon as the previous band exits the stage. - 6.
 We will use a generic band set-up which accommodates bands of all different sizes.
-Ask your students to sit in their approximate place in your band, working from the centre outwards.
+Instruct your students to sit in their approximate place in your band, working from the centre outwards.
 Do not remove unused chairs or stands.
 This will save a lot of time when switching bands on our performance stage.

-PLEASE - ONLY MINIMAL AND NECESSARY MOVEMENT OF PERCUSSION EQUIPMENT AS WELL AS CHAIRS AND STANDS ON STAGE
+ONLY MINIMAL AND NECESSARY MOVEMENT OF PERCUSSION EQUIPMENT AS WELL AS CHAIRS AND STANDS ON STAGE IS ACCEPTABLE